chihirobelmo/FalconBMS-Alternative-Launcher/README.md

 about SETUP mixing up DX order nor resets axis setups even if device sort or numbers have been changed.

+### Install
+Extract all files to "Falcon BMS 4.XX/bin/x86"

 # Pay attention before use.

 The app will overwrite following setup files and the Registry of Falcon BMS.